open-gamma-ray-astro/gamma-astro-data-formats/source/irfs/point_like/index.rst

 * ``RAD_MAX`` type: float, unit: deg
     * Radius of the directional cut applied to calculate the IRF, in degrees.

 If this keyword is present, the science tools should assume the directional cut of this point-like IRF is constant over all axes.
 In case the angular cut is variable along any axis (reconstructed energy or FoV), an additional HDU is required to store these values.
-Note any DL3 file with a point-like IRF (with ``HDU_CLAS3`` = POINT-LIKE) that has no ``RAD_MAX`` keyword within the HDU metadata should have this additional HDU.
+Note any DL3 file with a point-like IRF (with ``HDUCLAS3 = POINT-LIKE``) that has no ``RAD_MAX`` keyword within the HDU metadata should have this additional HDU.

 In case the directional cut is variable with energy or the FoV, point-like IRFs require an additional binary table.
 It stores the values of ``RAD_MAX`` as a function of the reconstructed energy and FoV following the :ref:`fits-arrays-bintable-hdu` format.

 .. _rad_max_2d: